Mette Adler Nielsen

 (III) The board members must be of legal age and competent, and minimum a majority, including the chairman of the board, must have a social security number (CPR no.) and have residence in Denmark.
 People who belong to the Danish minority in South Schleswig can be seated in the board on equal terms with people who have a social security number (CPR no.) and reside in Denmark.

 (IV) The board must be composed of a balanced number of males and females.

-(V) The school district board (Skolekredsen) consists of parents, of previous parents of students at the school, plus of others that are approved by the board as members.
-If necessary, the board must set the fee for membership of the school district board (Skolekredsen).
+(V) The school district board (Skolekredsen) consists of the initiative takers who established the school.
+Some are parents or previous parents of students at the school.
+The Board can approve new members.
+The school district can decide to set the fee for membership of the school district board (Skolekredsen).
 The members are personally not liable for the school’s debt.